 - Place sesame seeds in a medium frying pan over low heat to toast gently for a few minutes until golden brown.
 (They burn easily so don't walk away.)
 Stir the seeds with a spoon or shake the pan from time to time for even colouring.
 Leave to cool for 10 minutes.

 - Tip the toasted sesame seeds into the bowl of a high-powered blender and grind for about 30-40 seconds.
+(If you use an ordinary blender, process for 2-3 minutes.)
+You will have a crumbly paste at this stage.

-- Spoon the tahini into a lidded jar and store in the fridge up to 4 weeks.
+- Spoon the tahini into a clean lidded jar and store in the fridge up to 4 weeks.
 Mix well before use each time as oil might have settled on the top during storage.

 No comments: